My-UofE/ECM1410-Workshop-05-Instructions/README.md

 | Making Software         | Andy Oram                     | 35.00 |  5 |
 | OO Design Using Java    | James Nino, Frederick Hosch   | 30.00 |  6 |
 | Objects First with Java | David Barnes, Michael Kolling | 29.50 |  4 |

+**\* CORRECTION:** originally book 3 was `Introduction to Cobol` but for consistency this has been amended to `Intro to Cobol`.
+Please update your submission accordingly.

 **Hint**